Skip to main content

 A salt is a random string (typically 16+ bytes) generated uniquely per user and combined with the password before hashing.
 Salting defeats two precomputed-attack categories:

-What is slow hash functions?
+What are slow hash functions?

 Show answer